-Basically, it’s grilled seasoned chicken covered in a creamy, zesty white queso sauce.
-It results in essentially chicken queso and it is every bit as good as it sounds.
+Pollo fundido is grilled seasoned chicken covered in a creamy, zesty white queso sauce.

 How to Make Pollo Fundido

-To finish let the pollo fundido simmer for 5 minutes, stirring occasionally.
+To finish let it simmer for 5 minutes, stirring occasionally.

-- Use lean chicken, this will prevent you from having to trim strips of fat off & make dinner prep so much faster
+- Use lean chicken, this will prevent you from having to trim strips of fat off and make dinner prep so much faster.

 - You can even use pre cut strips of raw chicken to really speed up the process